Updated

 Pros

-- Automated TRIR, LTIR, and DART rate calculations save hours of spreadsheet work — rates update automatically as incidents are logged, so you always know your current safety performance metrics
+• Automated TRIR, LTIR, and DART rate calculations save hours of spreadsheet work for safety managers preparing client or prequalification reports

 Cons

-- Smaller vendor (11–50 employees) with less brand recognition and a smaller user community — fewer third-party integrations and less ecosystem breadth than established competitors
+• Smaller vendor with less brand recognition and fewer ecosystem integrations than large EHS suites

 VelocityEHS

-Enterprise EHS platform with comprehensive OSHA recordkeeping, AI insights, and chemical compliance
+Enterprise EHS platform with OSHA recordkeeping, AI insights, and chemical compliance

 Best For